AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 5/1. Service/README.md

 - Topics are used for data stream while Service is used for Server - Client communication
 - A synchronous mode of communication using `services` and, an asynchronous mode of communication with the publisher/subscriber system.
 - Service is bidirectional asynchronous or synchronous while topic is unidirectional asynchronous.
+- Services re mostly used for actions or computation.
+Hence, the naming starts with a verb.
 - **N.B:** A service server can only exist once, but can have many clients.

 ## Analogy